hoganlab-dartmouth/PA_Genotyping/README.md

 # PA_SNPcalling
+Genotyping pipeline, align Illumina short reads data to a provided reference, label small and structural variants, and assemble/annotate a de novo genome draft for each sample's provided short reads.

-Modification of template "PA_SNPcalling" pipeline created by Dartmouth GMBSR
+Built from template pipeline created by Dartmouth GMBSR